 The Admissions Committee may consider any applicant who does not meet requirements but has other important attributes or special talents.
 The committee may recommend admission.

 In determining eligibility for admission, reasonable substitution for any course or night school unit may be accepted for applicants who are hearing impaired, visually impaired, or dyslexic.
 Applicants must provide documentation indicating failure to meet the admission requirement related to the disability or must have a specific learning disability.
-Documents required include, but are not limited to, a physician’s statement, vocational rehabilitation records, and school records maintained as a result of the exceptional child provisions.
-We encourage you to contact the Center for Disability Access and Resources if you are seeking admission based on a specific learning disability.
+Documents required include, but are not limited to, a physician’s statement, vocational rehabilitation records, optometrist, audiologist, psychologist, or other health care professional, and school records maintained as a result of the exceptional child provisions.
+We encourage you to contact the Center for Disability Access and Resources at (850) 599-3180 if you are seeking admission based on a specific learning disability.

 Undergraduate Transfer Applicants